andrew-wilkes/password-manager/README.md

 A user password (entered by the user) will be associated with the database file to unlock it along with a salt string stored in the software settings.

-The AES encryption algorithm will be used in CBC (Cipher Block Chaining) mode to encrypt the saved data.
+The AES encryption algorithm will be used in two stages to encrypt the saved data.
+See the Docs for more info.

-A SHA256 hash of the combined password and salt is saved with the encrypted database, and an IV vector.
+A SHA256 hash of the combined password and salt is used to form the key.

+The encrypted database is saved along with an IV vector.

+The integrity of the decoded data will be checked by the presence of a hash in the decoded data that matches one computed from the password and salt value.

 ## Features